Can I Be Compensated for Pre-Existing Conditions After a Car Accident?

 If you have a pre-existing condition that was worsened in a car or truck accident, the insurance company will likely try to use your health against you.
 They may claim you weren’t even injured in the accident or that they should not be liable for your medical expenses.

-How a Personal Injury Lawyer Can Help with an Injury Claim Involving a Pre-Existing Condition
+How a Personal Injury Lawyer Can Help with an Injury Claim Involving a Pre-Existing Condition in Fort Worth

 For-profit insurance companies always attempt to limit settlements using many tactics.
 Accident victims with pre-existing conditions often face an uphill battle against insurers.
 The insurance company may use their condition as an excuse to deny or limit a claim.